thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 Information exists in contrast to uncertainty.
 Given a unknown variable or set of variables, uncertainty is higher when it is 'harder' to predict the values of that variable/variable group.
 For example, a typical coin can be flipped and the outcome will be heads or tails.
 The outcome of the flip is the unknown variable; it is 50% likely to be heads and 50% likely to be tails. `2` possible outcomes.

 A 8-sided die on the other hand has `8` equally possible outcomes.
 So for a die throw, predicting the value of the unknown variable is 'harder'.
-How is extra uncertainty quantified? *Entropy* is the equation that defines uncertainty.
+How is this extra uncertainty quantified? *Entropy* is the equation that defines uncertainty.
 This is the equation for Entropy, where `X` is the uncertain outcome, and `p(x)` is the probability distribution over the values that outcome can take.
 In our examples things are simple, because all potential values of the outcome are equally likely.

 H<sub>X</sub> ≡ − (SUM over x∈X) p(x) log2 p(x)